Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Abstract

 \section{Abstract}

-We develop a first-principles many-body framework to describe the dynamics of photocarriers and phonons in semiconductors following ultrafast excitation.
-Our approach incorporates explicit \textit{ab initio} light–matter coupling and first-principles collision integrals for carrier–carrier, carrier–phonon, and phonon–phonon scattering.
-It also yields time-dependent quasiparticle and phonon frequency renormalizations, along with light-induced coherent atomic motion.
-The equations of motion are solved in a maximally localized Wannier basis, ensuring gauge-consistent scattering integrals and ultradense momentum sampling, thereby enabling direct comparison with pump–probe experiments.
-The method can be coupled to constrained density-functional theory to access light-induced structural phase transitions at longer times after the light pulse.
-We showcase the capabilities and predictive power of this framework on MoS$_2$ and h-BN monolayers.
-For MoS$_2$, we resolve photoinduced renormalizations of electronic and lattice properties, ultrafast carrier relaxation, hot-phonon dynamics, and displacive coherent atomic motion.
-Including carrier–carrier scattering is crucial to obtain realistic photocarrier equilibration times, while omitting phonon–phonon scattering leads to incorrect long-time lattice thermalization and a factor of two larger A$_{1g}$ coherent phonon damping time.
-For h-BN, we quantify photoinduced changes in the electronic, optical, and lattice responses in quasi-equilibrium, demonstrating a fluence-dependent enhancement of screening and melting of excitonic features.
+{We develop a first-principles many-body framework to describe photocarrier and phonon dynamics in semiconductors after ultrafast excitation.
+The method includes explicit ab initio light–matter coupling, collision integrals for carrier–carrier, carrier–phonon, and phonon–phonon scattering, time-dependent quasiparticle and phonon-frequency renormalizations, and light-induced coherent atomic motion.
+The equations of motion are solved in a maximally localized Wannier basis, ensuring gauge-consistent scattering integrals and allowing for dense momentum sampling, enabling direct comparison with pump–probe experiments.
+The framework is computationally efficient, scalable, and can be combined with constrained density-functional theory to study longer-time light-induced structural phase transitions.

+We demonstrate the method for MoS$_2$ and h-BN monolayers.
+In MoS$_2$, it captures photoinduced renormalizations of electronic and lattice properties, ultrafast carrier relaxation, hot-phonon dynamics, and coherent atomic motion.
+Including carrier–carrier scattering is essential for realistic photocarrier equilibration, while neglecting phonon–phonon scattering yields incorrect long-time lattice thermalization and overestimates the A$_{1g}$ coherent-phonon damping time by a factor of two.
+In h-BN, we quantify photoinduced changes in the electronic, optical, and lattice responses in quasi-equilibrium, demonstrating a fluence-dependent enhancement of screening and melting of excitonic features.}